mikrono/tModLoaderWiki_kr_ko/GlobalNPC.md

 ### public virtual void PostDraw(NPC npc, SpriteBatch spriteBatch, Color drawColor)

 Allows you to draw things in front of this NPC.
 This method is called even if PreDraw returns false.

+### public virtual void EditSpawnRate(Player player, ref int spawnRate, ref int maxSpawns)

+Allows you to modify the chance of NPCs spawning around the given player and the maximum number of NPCs that can spawn around the player.
+Lower spawnRates mean a higher chance for NPCs to spawn.

+### public virtual void EditSpawnRange(Player player, ref int spawnRangeX, ref int spawnRangeY, ref int safeRangeX, ref int safeRangeY)

+Allows you to modify the range at which NPCs can spawn around the given player.
+The spawnRanges determine that maximum distance NPCs can spawn from the player, and the safeRanges determine the minimum distance.

+### public virtual void EditSpawnPool(IDictionary<int, float> pool, NPCSpawnInfo spawnInfo)

+Allows you to control which NPCs can spawn and how likely each one is to spawn.
+The pool parameter maps NPC types to their spawning weights (likelihood to spawn compared to other NPCs).
+A type of 0 in the pool represents the default vanilla NPC spawning.

+### public virtual void SpawnNPC(int npc, int tileX, int tileY)

+Allows you to customize an NPC (for example, its position or ai array) after it naturally spawns and before it is synced between servers and clients.